Wizek/dump/FEATURES.md

 # Miscellaneous

 * Refactored and conceptually clean code
-* Some Haddock documentation, probably more to come
+* Some Haddock documentation.
+Perhaps more to come
 * Description in FEATURES.md
+* Readme contains examples for print and QuickCheck.
+Perhaps more to come.